$0 Montana Foster Care Quick-Start Checklist

 In sequential processing, a family completes orientation, waits for the application packet, submits the application, then submits background check authorization, then starts looking for a training cohort, then schedules a home inspection after training finishes, then waits for the home study report, then receives a license.

-The gaps between each step — the "I finished training, now let me schedule the home study" pause — are where months disappear.
-Background checks run for two weeks while the family is researching training schedules.
-Training finishes and the home study can't be scheduled for another six weeks.
+The gaps between each step — the "I finished training, now let me schedule the home study" pause — are where avoidable delay accumulates.
+Background checks run while the family is researching training schedules.
+Training finishes and the home study may not be scheduled immediately.
 References are contacted after training ends instead of at the beginning.

 In parallel processing, all of this overlaps: